canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 Reporting issues in the data
 ============================

-If at any point you encounter incosistencies with Ubuntu's OSV data, please report those by sending and email to security@ubuntu.com.
+If at any point you encounter inconsistencies with Ubuntu's OSV data, please report those by sending and email to security@ubuntu.com.
 We will gladly analyze and fix any issues.